School of Social Work Hosts Conference on Disproportionality in Child Welfare

 “What is most disturbing is that children who grow up in foster care are at high risk of school failure, homelessness, substance abuse, and/or mental health problems,” says Brenda McGowan, Ruth Harris Ottman Professor of Family & Child Welfare at CUSSW and co-Chair of the conference.

-“The conference aimed to encourage participants to examine the societal and organizational factors, within the context of their own practice, that contribute to disproportionality in child welfare,” adds Janet Abbott, Associate Director of Field Education at CUUSW and co-Chair of the conference.
+“The conference aimed to encourage participants to examine the societal and organizational factors, within the context of their own practice, that contribute to disproportionality in child welfare,” adds Janet Abbott, Associate Director of Practicum Learning at CUUSW and co-Chair of the conference.
 “There is enormous work to be done to change the paradigms used in the child welfare system.”

 Guest speakers at the conference included Gladys Carrion, Commissioner, New York State Office of Children and Families; John Mattingly, Commissioner, New York City Administration for Children; and David Billings, People’s Institute.
 Workshops were conducted by CUSSW faculty experts as well as speakers from the Ackerman Institute, Center for Family Life, Changing the World One Child at a Time, the Coalition of Asian American Families, the Committee for Hispanic Children and Families, and the Jewish Board of Family and Children Services.